Court observations show: moral panic around “knife crime” fuels criminalization

 Blog

 On our blog, we feature news posts related to current events as well as sharing the perspectives of impacted people and communities, activists, advocates, and others who have much to share about how they are building power to end racist criminalization and punishment.
-Read the latest blog posts below.
+Read some of our blog posts below.

 Criminalized: The Anti-Migration Debate Fuels and Legitimizes Systemic Racism